 - The wholesaler collects the fee upon closing.

 Not every deal is going to follow this exact path.
 There is room for some conditions, exceptions, and stipulations in many deals.
-However, the common thread in any type of wholesaler deal is that the wholesaler gets to make a profit from a home that they’ve never purchased, owned, or fixed up.
+However, the common thread in any type of wholesaler deal is that the wholesaler gets to make a profit from a home that they’ve never purchased, owned, or did a house fix and flip on.
 What’s more, you can see from this blueprint that the wholesaler gets to enter the scenario with what essentially works out to be no money down.
 That’s not to say that a wholesaler gets into a position to get a deal moving without putting down any money.

 It’s nearly impossible to get the contacts needed to broker deals like this without investing in marketing and outreach.
 Homeowners looking to sell their properties can’t contact a broker if they don’t know the name of a broker.
 Your first job is to make sure everyone in town knows your name and face!